AriFordsham/GHCWiki/ghc-kinds/poly-typeable.md

 ```

 and so on up to `Typeable7`.
-It's a mess, and we cannot make `Typeable` at all for
+It was a mess, and we couldn't make `Typeable` at all for
 type constructors with higher kinds like

 ```wiki